cgolden15/discord-poll/README.md

 ### On discord

 ```
-!poll Is this a poll ?
+!poll Is this a poll?
 ```

-This will return an embed message with '**Is this a poll ?**' as title and with 👍 and 👎 reactions.
+This will return an embed message with '**Is this a poll?**' as title and with 👍 and 👎 reactions.

 ![Simple Poll Image](https://cdn.discordapp.com/attachments/417731712135725066/834428865342472212/unknown.png)

 <br>

 ```
-!poll What is your favorite food ? + Pasta + Burgers + Pizza
+!poll What is your favorite food? + Pasta + Burgers + Pizza
 ```

-This will return an embed message with '**What is your favorite food ?**' as title and '*Pasta*', '*Burger*' and '*Pizza*' as fields, with corresponding reactions (🇦 => 🇨).
+This will return an embed message with '**What is your favorite food?**' as title and '*Pasta*', '*Burger*' and '*Pizza*' as fields, with corresponding reactions (🇦 => 🇨).

 (If **'+'** is chosed as separator)